The Origins of Acupuncture

 Acupuncture was first established as a practice in China, where the tradition originated.
-However, prior to this, the theories and methods that acupuncture are based upon are speculated to have pre-date recorded history.
+However, prior to this, the theories and methods that acupuncture is based upon are speculated to have pre-date recorded history.

-The basis for acupuncture is that there are energy flows within the human body all connected to a persons Qi.
-The 12 flows throughout the body called meridians channels.
-These do not follow the paths of blood flow and nerve systems, however they do represent the major organs and functions of the human body.
+The basis for acupuncture is that there are energy flows within the human body all connected to a person’s Qi.
+The 12 flows throughout the body called meridian channels.
+These do not follow the paths of blood flow and nerve systems, however, they do represent the major organs and functions of the human body.

 Practices dating back to 6000 BC used sharpened stones and long, sharp bones.
 These may have just been for simple medical procedures but some have deduced that this was for healing processes using similar ideals to acupuncture.